There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

-That is also the reason why makeup brush dupes exist, which we will discuss in detail at the end of this article.
+That is also the reason why dupes exist, which we will discuss in detail at the end of this article.
 Here’s a secret surprise for you, I will also be providing you with links to dupes which are actually credible.

 As part of their marketing techniques, Sigma offers great affiliate programs to beauty bloggers.
 This helps increase the company’s presence in an industry dominated by makeup giants such as MAC.
 Unfortunately, this can also affect some product reviews by other bloggers to be biased.
 My advice is to be sure to get second, or even third opinions and check other reviews for consistency.

 Real Techniques is another popular and inexpensive makeup brush brand.
 Some of their face brushes are comparable, if not seem to be better than the high-end brands.
-Unless you compare them to brushes with natural bristles, their synthetic bristles are one of the softest there is.
+Unless you compare them to those with natural bristles, their synthetic bristles are one of the softest there is.

 If you have a small face, though, you’ll find your choices limited.
-Most of their brushes are catered for medium to large face.
+Most of their products are catered for medium to large face.
 One of their distinctive characteristics is their brightly-colored handles (I find this very attractive), which have rubbery ends and sturdy metal parts that seem to be scratch-proof.

 The Sephora Collection Pro is a crowd favorite.
 They were actually made for professional makeup artists, but with an affordable price.
-Every brush in this collection is hand made.
+Every tool in this collection is hand made.
 Even the lettering on the handle is etched to prevent it from fading.

 This brand will make you think of some fantasy movies like The Lord of the Rings, which I still believe to be one of the best in its genre.
 This brand is an abbreviation of Eyes, Lips, and Face.
 Where else would you really use makeup and makeup brushes?